quocvuongdn/couchbase-lib-for-ci/README.md

 # Couchbase library for CodeIgniter (for version 1.1.2 client)
-A library to help developers work with Couchbase faster (save time to make the same thing).
+A library to help developer works with Couchbase faster (save time to make the same thing).

 ### How to run?
 1. Copy sub-folders to application of CodeIgniter project